oasis-tcs/openc2-ap-er/oc2edr.md

 #### Related work:
 This specification is related to:
-* Related specifications (include hyperlink, preferably to HTML format) \
-`(remove "Related work" section or the "replaces" or "related" subsections if no entries)`
+* Open Command and Control (OpenC2) Language Specification Version 1.0 ([[OpenC2-Lang-v1.0]](#openc2-lang-v10))

 #### Abstract:
 Open Command and Control (OpenC2) is a concise and extensible language to enable the command and control of cyber defense components, subsystems and/or systems in a manner that is agnostic of the underlying products, technologies, transport mechanisms or other aspects of the implementation.
 Endpoint Detection and Response (EDR) technologies provide a means for continuous endpoint monitoring and analysis to more readily identify, detect, mitigate and remediate, or prevent advanced threats.
 This Actuator Profile defines OpenC2 Actions, Targets, Specifiers, and Command Arguments in the context of command and control of EDR technologies.
-The EDR specification is consistent with Version 1.0 of the OpenC2 Language Specification ([OpenC2-Lang-v1.0]).
+The EDR specification is consistent with Version 1.0 of the OpenC2 Language Specification ([[OpenC2-Lang-v1.0]](#openc2-lang-v10)).

 #### Status:
 This document was last revised or approved by the OASIS Open Command and Control (OpenC2) TC on the above date.
 The level of approval is also listed above.
 Check the "Latest version" location noted above for possible later revisions of this document.
 Any other numbered Versions and other technical work produced by the Technical Committee (TC) are listed at https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=openc2#technical.